matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$availableReportMetadata, $reportType, $idSite)</code></pre>

-- `array` `$availableReportMetadata` An array containg report metadata for each supported report.
+- `array` `&$availableReportMetadata` An array containg report metadata for each supported report.

 - `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.